Monday, 31 January 2022

 Brahman is merely a word to indicate the ultimate truth or God in truth.
 The ultimate truth itself is God in truth.
 Advaita is nothing but God in truth.

-Thus, it is time to realize the world in which we exist is created out of the Soul, which is the ‘Self’.
-The Soul, which is present in the form of consciousness is the cause of the world in which we exist and it, itself’ is uncaused.
-The Soul alone is real and eternal.
-The eternal Soul itself is God in truth.
+Thus, it is time to realize the world in which we exist is created out of the invisible Soul, which is the Self.
+The invisible Soul, which is present in the form of consciousness is the cause of the world in which we exist and it, itself’ is uncaused.

 All the gurus of east and west propagate their own theory and call it Advaita.